This post contains affiliate links.

 Q. We work during the week, can we have our planning session on a weekend?

 A. The short answer is, no. Weekends are generally reserved for weddings and planners are not available.
 However, you can always ask and see what your planner says.
-But generally, planning sessions are scheduled between 9am and 3pm, Monday through Friday.
+But generally, planning sessions are scheduled between 9am and 2pm, Monday through Friday.
+Due to the holidays, generally planning sessions are not scheduled for December unless absolutely necessary.

 Q. How long will the planning session last?